apitrace/apitrace/README.markdown

 * retrace OpenGL calls from a file;

+* inspect OpenGL state at any call while retracing;

-* visualize trace files, and inspect state.
+* visualize and edit trace files.

 Basic usage